gunny-62/L4D2-Server-Blocker/README.md

 - Crash games
 - Impersonate official Valve servers

-The script automatically blocks 54 known problematic server IPs and provides an interactive mode to block additional servers you discover.
+The script automatically blocks all known problematic server IPs from the community guide and provides an interactive mode to block additional servers you discover.

 ## Credits